 What are the fundamental symmetries of nature, and how are they broken?

 The standard model of particle physics, while very successful, leaves many fundamental questions unanswered.
 These questions frequently have to do with symmetries: could certain aspects of particles and their interactions be better understood in terms of a new symmetry?
 How are these new symmetries, and indeed many of the symmetries of the standard model, to be broken?
 The symmetry of the electroweak interaction would imply that there is no difference between the left-handed neutrino and the left-handed electron!
-These particles differ only because the symmetry is broken — and yet we do not know how this symmetry breaking occurs.
-The difference between the masses of the electron and the muon are a sign that flavor symmetries are broken; but again, the origin is unknown.
-It is remarkable that we can address such problems, and that in the coming decade we shall find out the answers to at least some of the fundamental questions of symmetry breaking.
+These particles differ only because the symmetry is broken.
+The origin of the mass scale of this symmetry breaking is unknown.
+The difference between the masses of the electron and the muon are a sign that flavor symmetries are broken; but the origin of this breaking is completely unknown.
+It is remarkable that we can address such problems; in the coming decade we aim to find answers to these fundamental questions of symmetry breaking.

 Why are the lepton flavor mixing angles large while those in the quark sector are small?
 I am pursuing a variety of ideas to explain this quark-lepton asymmetry.
 Possible schemes for large mixing between the tau neutrino and the muon neutrino were explored in.